redhat-developer/vscode-redhat-telemetry/README.md

 ```

 ```
-import {initialize, getTelemetryService} from Telemetry;
+import {initialize, getTelemetryService} from 'vscode-tele';
 ```